facebook/openzl/doc/mkdocs/doc/sddl/arrays-collections.md

 ## Auto-Sized Arrays

-When you don't know the array size in advance, use auto-sized arrays.
+When the array size is not known nor declared in advance, one can use auto-sized arrays.

 ### Reading Until End of Scope